peteonrails/zfs-on-clear-linux/README.md

   `sudo swupd bundle-add linux-lts-dev`

-You also need the header files located in this bundle:
+You also need these bundles:

-  `sudo swupd bundle-add os-core-dev`
+  `sudo swupd bundle-add os-core-dev devpkg-openssl devpkg-util-linux`

 ## Installing and Running ZFS